Updated: Mar 21

 He doesn’t need open heart surgery.
 His hearing is perfect.
 He’s talking and meeting many typical milestones right on time.
 He’s learning to sit up, trying to crawl, and full of laughter.
 His little body is growing strong, he’s teething, and he’s talking.

 We hold our breath in the doctor’s office while they wait for the reading on the oxygen level monitor.
-He’s been off supplemental oxygen since August, but did we make a mistake?
+He’s been off supplemental oxygen for six months, but did we make a mistake?
 Our hearts twist inside our chests and our stomachs tighten when the reading slowly blinks red – 77, 78, 83… 100.
 My nasal passages burn and my throat tightens, trying to hold back the flood of happy tears that our nurse doesn’t need to see.
 His body is receiving 100% of the oxygen it needs to function, and he even has a cold.
 How can I keep from dancing?
 How can I keep from singing?
 How can I ignore the sensations of joy and relief that rush in?

 Photo credit: Jeffrey Murray

 Not only is the heavy blanket lifting, but it’s lifting in a field of wildflowers.
 The color isn’t neat or orderly.
 There’s no perfectly manicured lawn.
 But it’s the roaring laughter of God as He sprinkles light and surprise and wild sweetness over our home.

 Satan whispered fear and lies into my heart.
 “What will life be like with a disabled child?
 What have you done to your family?
 You took perfection and messed it up.
 You are a greedy and selfish woman who wasn’t satisfied.”

 God has responded with life and health, joy and peace.
 God has lifted His voice in song over us, filling us with unspeakable happiness and delight.
 God has declared Redmond a gift.
 It’s not smooth, easy, safe, or quiet.